20 Things You Can Do With Dish Soap

 5. Ants dislike dish soap.
 Try mixing a bit into a spray bottle of water, then dowse the door jams and windowsills and gently mist the countertops.
 This should help to keep your home and kitchen clear of ants.

-6. Use it in your yard to keep the pests out of your garden.
+6. Spray it in your garden to control pests.
 It only takes 1 tbsp dissolved in a gallon of water.
 Put this solution into a spray bottle and then apply to the tops and bottoms of leaves.

-7. Make a “gel ice pack” by filling a sandwich baggie with dish soap and then freezing.
+7. DIY a “gel ice pack” by filling a sandwich baggie with dish soap, sealing it well, and then freezing.

 8. Dish soap makes the best bubbles for bubble blowing!
-Use it to refill your kid’s old containers (diluted of course).
+Use it (diluted with 6 parts water to 1 part soap) to refill your kid’s old containers.

 9. Soak automotive tools in a bath of dish soapy water, to cut through and remove the grease.

 10. Try using it on those grease stains in the driveway.
-It works!
+It really works!

-12. Use it to wash your windows. (diluted)
+12. Use dish detergent, highly diluted, to wash your window glass.

 13. Try it in the bathroom!
-It works well at removing soap scum, especially from glass and tile.
+It's great at removing soap scum, especially from glass and tile.

-14. It can work well as a fruit and veggie wash (many pesticides are petroleum-based).
+14. It works well as a fruit and veggie wash (many pesticides are petroleum-based).

-15. You can use it to clean small kitchen appliances, especially grease-covered ones such as the microwave.
+15. Clean your small kitchen appliances, especially grease-covered ones such as the microwave.

 16. You can use it to clean patio furniture, especially plastic, aluminum, and wrought iron.

-17. It can be used in the mop bucket; just 1-2 tablespoons will do the trick.
+17. Mix it into the mop bucket; just 1-2 tablespoons in a pailful of hot water will do the trick.

-18. A diluted solution works well to clean painted surfaces like walls and windowsills.
+18. A diluted solution effectively cleans painted surfaces like walls and windowsills.
 This is especially effective to remove the oils that can build up on push doors (or around door handles).

-19. With a little bit of prep work, it also makes a great carpet stain remover.
-First, dissolve ½ cup dish soap in 2 cups hot water.
+19. With a little bit of prep, it also makes a great carpet stain remover.
+Dissolve ½ cup dish soap in 2 cups hot water.
 Then use an electric mixer to whip the solution into a stiff foam.
 Apply the foam to carpet stains using a wet rag.